 Course Code CSH3273

 Course Title Artificial Intelligence

-Credits 03 (45 Hours Theory)
+Credits 03 (45h Theory + 105h Independent learning)

 Prerequisites CSH3143

 To provide sound knowledge in artificial intelligence concepts and techniques.

 - discuss the core concepts and algorithms of Artificial Intelligence including searching - define the characteristics of an intelligent agent and Characterize and contrast the standard agent architectures - demonstrate the operations of search and NLP methods - describe capabilities and limitations of today's robot systems, including their sensors and the crucial sensor processing that informs those systems - change real world problems into a form solvable by AI techniques.